Katherine-Holland/running/README.md

 3. Running the Project
 Follow the instructions in the repository for running the project locally using Django.
 This project uses: python manage.py runserver.

+### Set up with Heroku
+1. Create a Heroku account.
+2. Create a new app, give the app a unique name and select your region from the options.
+3. Connect to GitHub (or login if prompted).
+4. Select which branch you want to deploy from.

-### Deploying the project with Heroku
+### Deploy with Heroku
 Here's how to deploy your Django project from Gitpod to Heroku.
-You’ll need to have a Heroku account and the Heroku CLI installed in Gitpod.
+After setting up a Heroku account, install the Heroku CLI in Gitpod.
 Here are the steps:

 1. Install Gunicorn
    In your Gitpod terminal, install Gunicorn (a WSGI server for serving your app) and Django-Heroku (for configuring Heroku settings automatically):